 The seller must give you marketable title, title that is of such quality as to ensure its ready acceptance by a future purchaser or lender.
 The seller must correct title defects such as unreleased mortgages or judgments, unpaid taxes, and sewer and water liens.

 A title insurance binder, prepared based on information found in the abstract, commits a title insurance company to insure the transaction.
-The title insurance binder and the policies issued after settlement represent an insurance company’s obligation to protect the insured’s interest in the property.
+The title insurance binder and the policies issued after settlement represent an insurance company’s obligation to protect your interest in the property.
 Title insurance is ordered by the settlement agent so you don’t need to call around looking for it.

 The insurance company may choose to insure against loss or damage due to known defects.
 These include slight surveying errors, judgments against persons with similar names or incomplete notary acknowledgments.
 Protection against matters that you cannot discover by examining the public records is the most important benefit of title insurance.
 Traditionally, title insurance has covered matters that happened in the past.
 Examples are fraud, forgery, missing heirs and clerical mistakes in indexing documents or posting taxes.